Lesson Plans

 Take-Home Extension

-“Notice one way money is used at home and talk about the choice behind it.”
+“Notice one way money is used this week and what it helps accomplish.”

 Grades 6–8 Lesson Plan